Akram Khan’s ‘Giselle’ – an astonishing twist on a timeless classic

 “Give it a chance.
 It is not what you expected.
 Come have a good night out and enjoy.”

-- English National Ballet presents Akram Khan’s ‘Giselle’ at Bord Gáis Energy Theatre May 2-6.
+- English National Ballet presents Akram Khan’s ‘Giselle’ at Bord Gáis Energy Theatre May 2-6 as part of Dublin Dance Festival.
 For more information go to bordgaisenergytheatre.ie.